8gears/n8n-helm-chart/README.md

   #      postgresdb:
   #        password: 'big secret'

-  # Extra environmental variables, so you can map from your own secrets to n8n's env vars.
+  # Extra environmental variables, so you can reference other configmaps and secrets into n8n as env vars.
   extraEnv:
   #    N8N_DB_POSTGRESDB_NAME:
   #      valueFrom: